WebQit/docs/observer/README.md

 <!-- /BADGES -->

-## Why Observer
+## A Utility-First Reactivity API

-Observer is an API for observing and intercepting operations on any type of JavaScript objects and arrays, and for implementing the event-driven everything.
-It is uniquely  web-native in design and arhitecture, notably lightweight, completely transparent and synchronous, but magical!
+Observe and intercept operations on any type of JavaScript objects and arrays, using a uniquely  web-native API!
+The Observer API is notably lightweight, completely transparent and synchronous, but magical!

 ## Getting Started

-Take the playbook!
 [Visit the docs](docs) for an overview, the API and usage guides.

 <html-import data-id="quickstart" template="@layout/quickstart"></html-import>